FairwindsOps/charts/stable/insights-agent/README.md

 `opa.additionalAccess` | Specifies additional access to grant the OPA agent.
 This should contain an array of objects with each having an array of apiGroups, an array of resources, and an array of verbs.
 Just like a RoleBinding. | null
 `opa.installCRDs` | Specifies whether to install the `customcheckinstances.insights.fairwinds.com` CRD.
 If you are installing the `insights-agent` chart twice you will want to set this flag to `false` on *one* of the installs, doesn't matter which. | true
-`goldilocks.controller.flags.exclude-namespaces` | Namespaces to exclude from the goldilocks report | `kube-system` `goldilocks.installVPA` | Install the Vertical Pod Autoscaler as part of the Goldilocks installation | true `goldilocks.controller.flags.on-by-default` | Goldilocks will by default monitor all namespaces that aren't excluded | true `goldilocks.controller.resources` | CPU/memory requests and limits for the Goldilcoks controller |
+`goldilocks.controller.flags.exclude-namespaces` | Namespaces to exclude from the goldilocks report | `kube-system` `goldilocks.vpa.enabled` | Install the Vertical Pod Autoscaler as part of the Goldilocks installation | true `goldilocks.controller.flags.on-by-default` | Goldilocks will by default monitor all namespaces that aren't excluded | true `goldilocks.controller.resources` | CPU/memory requests and limits for the Goldilcoks controller |
 `goldilocks.dashboard.enabled` | Installs the Goldilocks Dashboard | false